mperea9/PathfindingVisualizer/README.md

 And it is also worth mentioning that many games and web-based maps use this algorithm to find the shortest path very efficiently (approximation).

 ## Algorithm:
-We create two lists – Open List and Closed List (just like Dijkstra Algorithm)
+We create two lists – Open List and Closed List (just like Dijkstra Algorithm).

 ```
 // A* Search Algorithm